 Raw fruits & vegetables contain natural enzymes, especially foods like papaya, pineapple.

 Have a digestive tonic before meals - mix the juice from 1/4 of a fresh lemon and 1/2 tsp. of raw apple cider vinegar to 8 oz. of water.
-Add a 1/2 tsp. of honey or an 1/8 tsp of stevia to sweeten if you like.
+Add a pinch of Real Salt - unprocessed salt helps to increase the production of hydrochloric acid (which is needed for healthy digestion).
+If you want to, add a 1/2 tsp. of honey or an 1/8 tsp of monk fruit to sweeten if you like.

 Digestive Enzymes - are also available in supplement forms, and can help kids with digestive troubles, especially reflux.